• Company

 Qualifying O-1 publications include major newspapers such as The New York Times, Wall Street Journal, and Financial Times; national business publications such as Forbes, Business Insider, and Entrepreneur; recognised industry journals; and established trade publications relevant to the applicant's field.
 USCIS requires that publications employ professional journalists, maintain editorial standards, and serve audiences beyond the applicant's immediate network.

 USCIS does not specify a minimum number of media placements.
-However, immigration attorneys consistently report that 3–5 features in nationally recognised Tier-1 publications carry substantially more weight than 20 small blog mentions.
+However, immigration attorneys consistently report that 3 to 5 features in nationally recognised Tier-1 publications carry substantially more weight than 20 small blog mentions.
 Quality and credibility of the publication determines impact, not quantity.
-Baden Bower recommends building a timeline of 3–5 strategic placements spread over 12–18 months before filing.
+Baden Bower recommends building a timeline of 3 to 5 strategic placements spread over 12 to 18 months before filing.

 No. USCIS immigration officers are trained to distinguish between promotional material and genuine editorial coverage.
 Sponsored content, advertorials, and press releases are rejected as O-1 evidence because they represent self-promotion rather than independent validation.
 Only articles where a journalist independently researched and wrote the content, and an editor approved publication, qualify as published material evidence.

-Immigration attorneys recommend that O-1 visa media coverage span 12–24 months before filing.
+Immigration attorneys recommend that O-1 visa media coverage span 12 to 24 months before filing.
 Coverage clustered immediately before an application appears orchestrated to USCIS reviewers and carries less weight.
-Articles published steadily over an extended period demonstrate sustained recognition — the standard the O-1 visa category requires.
-Baden Bower structures media timelines across 12–18 months to build the pattern immigration officers look for.
+Articles published steadily over an extended period demonstrate sustained recognition, the standard the O-1 visa category requires.
+Baden Bower structures media timelines across 12 to 18 months to build the pattern immigration officers look for.

 Baden Bower provides a comprehensive documentation package for each placement: high-resolution screenshots of the full article and publication masthead, archived PDFs with metadata, Wayback Machine captures for permanent accessibility, and credibility statements explaining the publication's significance and editorial standards.
 For non-English coverage, certified translations are coordinated.
 All materials are formatted for direct submission by immigration attorneys.